 A major mission of Gavilan College is assisting in the transfer function.
 As a result, Gavilan College belongs to a consortium of colleges developing a common set of course numbers known as California Articulation Numbering (CAN).
-CAN numbers, where available, are found above the course description under "transferable".
-See page 57 for a complete list of CAN numbers.
+CAN numbers, where available, are found above the course description under transferable.